-We provided MNP LLP with a copy of the disclosures that we are making in this prospectus prior to the time our registration statement was publicly filed with the SEC.
-MNP LLP furnished a letter addressed to the SEC stating whether or not it agreed with the statements made herein, a copy of which was filed as an exhibit to our registration statement.
+We provided MNP LLP with a copy of the disclosures that we are making in this Registration Statement on Form S-1 prior to the time this Registration Statement was publicly filed with the SEC.
+We have requested that MNP LLP furnish a letter addressed to the SEC stating whether or not it agrees with the statements made herein, a copy of which will be filed by amendment as Exhibit 16.1 hereto.